 In this release, when UL CL applies to a PDU session where the first PDU session anchor operates in SSC mode 1, the SSC mode 1 applies only to the Prefix/address sent to the UE, If the network decides (based on local policies) to allocate additional PDU session anchors to such a PDU session, SSC mode 2 applies to these additional PDU session anchors.

-SSC mode 1 may apply to any PDU session type and to any access type.
+SSC mode 1 may apply to any PDU type and to any access type.

 5.6.9.2.2 SSC Mode 2